loganarmack/24Probability/README.md

 # 24Probability
-Calculates the number of possible 3-card hands that can be combined in some way to make specific numbers.
+This is a program for a stats project I'm working on.
+It outputs the number of hands that can be combined with the four primary mathematical operators to reach a specific value.